varinder-singh/EVA4/S15-B/readme.md

 ![](Images/Confusion-Matrix.jpg)
 ##**Data Augmentations**:

-	Albumentation transformations are used at runtime for train dataset.
+	Albumentation transformations are used at runtime for train dataset -
+	1. HueSaturationValue
+	2. RandomBrightnessContrast
+	The above are added to add augmentations as the CCTV camera will not always be placed in Spring Season :-)

+	Throwing some numbers captured to see the change without and with Albumentation Transformations.
 	Epoch = 1
 	Without Albumentations -
 		Train: Loss=0.074, Acc=70.84  Test: Loss=0.88, Acc=33